dfirmansyah/devenvsetup/esp-idf_vscode_win7.md

 | OPENOCD_SCRIPTS | C:\Users\FULAN\.espressif\tools\openocd-esp32\v0.10.0-esp32-20190313\openocd-esp32\share\openocd\scripts    |
 | PATH          | C:\Users\FULAN\.espressif\tools\xtensa-esp32-elf\1.22.0-80-g6c4433a5-5.2.0\xtensa-esp32-elf\bin;C:\Users\FULAN\.espressif\tools\esp32ulp-elf\2.28.51.20170517\esp32ulp-elf-binutils\bin;C:\Users\FULAN\.espressif\tools\cmake\3.13.4\bin;C:\Users\FULAN\.espressif\tools\openocd-esp32\v0.10.0-esp32-20190313\openocd-esp32\bin;C:\Users\FULAN\.espressif\tools\mconf\v4.6.0.0-idf-20190628\;C:\Users\FULAN\.espressif\tools\ninja\1.9.0\;C:\Users\FULAN\.espressif\tools\idf-exe\1.0.1\;C:\Users\FULAN\.espressif\tools\ccache\3.7\;C:\Users\FULAN\.espressif\python_env\idf3.3_py2.7_env\Scripts;%PATH% |

-For now your VS Code is ready for create an ESP system program.
+For now your VS Code is ready to develop an ESP system program.
 You could use VS Code own integrated terminal to build and flash program.
 Just remember, instead of using `make`, you should use `idf.py`.

 ## Additional Note
 You can use VS Code extension like C/C++ extension to provide intellisene and several additional feature for c/c++ development.
 You could also create workspace task to build and flashing to board.
 But, all of those is not covered in this walkthrough.
 Feel free to give any sugestion to improve this guide :).